-A Draft Basic Assessment Report (DBAR), with reference number: NC 30/5/1/12/12408 PR will be distributed to the stakeholders and I&APs for their perusal over a 30 days commenting period ending on 22nd of September 2019.
+A Draft Basic Assessment Report (DBAR), with reference number: NC 30/5/1/12/12408 PR was distributed to the stakeholders and I&APs for their perusal over a 30 days commenting period that ended on 22nd of September 2019.

-All comments received on the DBAR during the commenting period will be incorporated into the Final Basic Assessment Report (FBAR) and subsequently compiled and distributed to all the registered I&AP's and stakeholders.
+All comments received on the DBAR during the commenting period was incorporated into the Final Basic Assessment Report (FBAR) and subsequently compiled and distributed to all the registered I&AP's and stakeholders.
 This report will be submitted to DMR for decision making.